 With SFC 127 "SYNC_PO" you can update a process image partition output table in a synchronous cycle.
-A user program linked to a DP cycle can use this SFC to synchronously update output data located in a process image partition and consistently transmit them to I/O devices.
+A user program linked to a DP cycle or PN send clock can use this SFC to synchronously update output data located in a process image partition and consistently transmit them to I/O devices.